micro-webapps/webconf-spec/dev/README.md

         }
     }

-The special options which can be used in Directories option are:
+The special options which can be used in `locations` option are:

 | Key | Type | Meaning |
 |-----|------|---------|
 | Alias | String | Sets the real directory as an alias for the location.
 If the content of "/var/www/html" directory should be accessible as "http://domain.tld/blog", then the value of this option should be "/var/www/html".|

-If Match option appears in the Locations option, all the files matching the regular expression in the main location or its sub-locations MUST be configured by this Match option.
+If the `match` option appears in the `locations` option, all the files matching the regular expression in the main location or its sub-locations MUST be configured by this `match` option.

-Using Locations option, it is for example possible to disable access to particular files in particular directory:
+Using the `locations` option, it is for example possible to disable access to particular files in particular directory:

     {
         "locations": {